InterestingError0/Calculator/README.md

 # Calculator
-This is a calculator that I made.
+This is a calculator program that I made in C++.